AbstractSDK/abstract.js/packages/abstractjs/docs/classes/AbstractQueryClient.md

 **`Property`**

-The address of the version control contract.
+The address of the registry contract.

 **`Property`**